 Expect to make lifestyle changes

-Many people support their treatment by stopping unhealthy habits like smoking and adopting healthy habits like staying physically active and eating a proper diet.
+Many people support their treatment by stopping behaviors that are harmful to their health like smoking and adopting healthy habits such as staying physically active and incorporating healthy food choices into their diet as much as possible.

 Expect some relationships to change